jafingerhut/cljol/README.md

 * Mac OS X 10.13 High Sierra, Oracle JDK 8, Clojure 1.10.1

 It should work with older versions of Clojure, too, but I do not know how far back it can go.
-Probably as far back as Clojure 1.6, in which this code was originally developed.
+Probably as far back as Clojure 1.7, which is required by the version of the Loom library that cljol depends upon.

 # Possible future work